devyanshi-t/DemoOne/ReadMe.md

 </p>

- The way of  deploying infrastructure-as-code to Azure is  Azure Resource Manager (ARM) Templates  which are the obvious way of doing it simply and repeatedly.
+ The way of  deploying infrastructure-as-code (IaC) to Azure is  Azure Resource Manager (ARM) Templates  which are the obvious way of doing it simply and repeatedly.
 They define the objects you want, their types, names and properties in a JSON file which can be understood by the ARM API.<br/>
  An ARM template usually has following sections:<br/>
  1. Parameters
  2. Variables